udacity/nd9990-c3-microservices-v1/README.md

 ## Dependencies and Getting Setup
-> _tip_: this frontend is designed to work with the RestAPI backends).
+> _tip_: this frontend is designed to work with the RestAPI backends.
 It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate.

 ### 1. Installing Node and NPM
 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (NPM is included) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
 Verify the installation of Node.js using following command in your "terminal" / "cmd":